palmwinecode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. 8-James_Bond : Sets the permission to the file hello as follows:
 	- Owner: no permission at all
 	- Group: no permission at all
-	- Other users: all the permissions
+	- Other users: all the permission

+10. 9-John_Doe : Sets the mode of the file hello to this: rwxr-w-wx.